rmacuna/Crown/README.md

 **Label input**

-  A label input is a variation of crown inputs that allows to have a label like a part of the input, which looks more elegant that normal label and replace the placeholder perfectly.
+  A label input is a variation of crown inputs that allows to have a label like a part of the input, which looks more elegant than normal label and replace the placeholder.
  ```HTML
   <div class="cr input label">
     <div class="label">Name</div>